Gull Lake, Minnesota, USA

 Surface Area: 9,418 acres

 Water Volume: 43,900 acre-feet

 We strive to keep the information on LakeLubbers as accurate as possible.
 However, if you’ve found something in this article that needs updating, we’d certainly love to hear from you!
 Please fill out our Content Correction form.

 Spread the word!
-Share our Gull Lake MN article with your fellow Lake Lubbers!
+Share our Gull Lake article with your fellow Lake Lubbers!